DETAILED ACTION

 Regarding claim 20, Neff teaches that the top wall includes a flap.

-Claim 20 differs from the combination, as applied to claim 17 in specifically reciting, the flap having a flap vent opening such that at least one side wall vent opening, and flap vent opening are substantially aligned when the top wall is closed to surround the comestible cooking space
+Claim 20 differs from the combination, as applied to claim 17 in specifically reciting, the flap having a flap vent opening such that at least one of the side vent opening, and the flap vent opening are substantially aligned when the top wall is closed to surround the comestible cooking space

-It would therefore have been obvious to one having ordinary skill in the art to have modified Neff to have aligned vent openings on the flap of the lid and on the at least one sidewall, for the purpose of controlling the venting and thus crisping.
+It would therefore have been obvious to one having ordinary skill in the art to have modified the combination in view of the teachings of Calcagni and Hopkins and to have provided vent openings on a flap of the top wall that is substantially aligned with a vent opening on a side wall, for the purpose of for the purpose of controlling the venting and thus crisping.

-Hoese teaches as shown in figure 2, the top wall is coupled to the at least one side wall, the top wall further including a flap.
+Hoese teaches as shown in figure 2 and 7, the top wall is coupled to the at least one side wall, the top wall further including a flap (see figure 7, item 18, 22).

 Hoese also teaches that additional surfaces can also have susceptors in addition to the ones that are specifically shown (see column 13, lines 9-12 and 32-36).

-Claim 8 differs in specifically reciting, the flap including a flap susceptor and wherein at least one side wall includes a side wall vent opening and the flap includes a flap vent opening such that the side wall vent opening and the flap vent opening are substantially aligned when the top wall is closed to surround the comestible cooking space.”
+Claim 8 differs in specifically reciting, the flap including a flap susceptor and wherein at least one side wall includes a side wall vent opening and the flap includes a flap vent opening extending through the flap susceptor such that the side wall vent opening and the flap vent opening are substantially aligned and provide for a passage from the comestible cooking space to an exterior of the microwavable package to allow moisture to migrate therethrough, when the top wall is closed to surround the comestible cooking space.”

-However, Mast534 teaches on in figure 8 that there can be a lid with a flap, which flap has a susceptor material thereon (see figure 8, item 30 on lid flaps 60).
-Mast534 also teaches providing that the flaps, sides and lid of the package can include a nonoverlapping combination of susceptors for achieving the desired cooking result (see paragraph 52) and further teaches where the sidewalls of the base of the container can also have susceptors (see figure 5).
+However, Mast534 teaches a microwavable package comprising a lid (figure 8, item 58) with a flap, which flap has a susceptor material thereon (see figure 8, item 30 on the associated lid flaps 60).
+Mast534 also teaches providing that the flaps, sides and lid of the package can include a combination of susceptors for achieving the desired cooking result (see paragraph 52) and further teaches where the sidewalls of the base of the container can also have susceptors (see figure 5).
 Mast534 also teaches coupling of the flap to the at least one sidewall (see figure 9 and paragraph 54 which would have coupled the lid flap to the at least one sidewall).

-Davis also teaches that both the container and lid can be made from the same microwave susceptor materials (see column 3, lines 25-53; column 4, lines 37-44 which shows the entirety of the container being made from a cut blank of susceptor material), such that the lid would also have had a flap comprising a flap susceptor (see figure 1, item 18).
+Davis also teaches that both the container and lid can be made from the same microwave susceptor materials (see column 3, lines 25-53; column 4, lines 37-44 which teaches that the entirety of the container being made from a cut blank of susceptor material), such that the lid would also have had a flap comprising a flap susceptor (see figure 1, item 18) and which flap would also overlap a side wall

-To therefore modify the combination and to provide a susceptor material on the flap of the lid of Hoese would have been obvious to one having ordinary skill in the art for providing the requisite degree of heating and to provide a continuous but non-overlapping susceptor layer around the food for heating.
+To therefore modify the combination and to provide a susceptor material on a flap of the lid of Hoese would have been obvious to one having ordinary skill in the art for providing the requisite degree of heating and to provide a continuous susceptor layer around desired portions of the package surrounding the food for heating.

-It would therefore have been obvious to one having ordinary skill in the art to have modified the combination and to have aligned vent openings on the flap of the lid and on the at least one sidewall, as taught by the Mast, Davis and Hopkins references, for the purpose of controlling the venting and thus crisping.
+It would therefore have been obvious to one having ordinary skill in the art to have modified Hoese in view of the teachings of Calcagni and Hopkins and to have provided vent openings on a flap of the top wall that is substantially aligned with a vent opening on a side wall, for the purpose of for the purpose of controlling the venting and thus crisping.

 Regarding claim 10, Hoese at figure 2, item 84, teaches the top wall comprising a susceptor layer and the bottom wall 90 comprising a susceptor (see column 12, line 58 to column 13, line 36).